chromevoid/adb-fall2017-project/README.md

     - It uses multi-version.
     - It only reads from the copy version when the transaction starts
-    - If there are no available copies for read (such as all sites contains variables are down), then the operation will wait
+    - If there are no available copies for read (such as all sites contains variableToValue are down), then the operation will wait

 - Read-Write Transaction